Does Your Website Run On WordPress? How To Tell

 First, bring up the site’s source code on your screen, using the methods described above.

-Once the source code of the site loads on your screen, search for words like “wp-content” either manually …
+After the source code of the page loads on your screen, you can search for the words “wp-content” either manually …

 This will quickly tell you if the site runs on WordPress or not.

-Note: If you do not find “wp-content” within the source code, it does not necessarily mean that you are not looking at a WordPress site.
+Note: If you are unable to find “wp-content” within the source code, it doesn’t mean that you are not looking at a WordPress site.

 View The Page Source Code In Firefox

-As the focus of this post is to try and help non-technical users, however, we have listed below a number of easy methods you can use to check if your web site is powered by WordPress other than looking through the source code.
+As the point of this post is to try and help non “techies”, however, below you will find a number of easy methods you can use to check if your site is powered by WordPress other than viewing the source code.

-While this may seem like the obvious thing to do, some web developers, for whatever reason, may build clients a website and not tell them it’s WordPress.
+While this may seem like the obvious thing to do, many web development agencies, for whatever reason, may build clients a website and not tell them it’s WordPress.

-If you have an existing website and you’re not sure what application is driving it, just ask your webmaster or whoever built your site if it was built with WordPress.
+If you have an existing website and you can’t tell what CMS application is driving it, just ask your developer or whoever built your web site if the site has been built using WordPress.

-Okay … what if you can’t reach your webmaster, or what if you’ve come across a site that you really like while browsing the net late at night and you really need to know if the site was built with WordPress?
+Okay … what if you can’t get in touch with the person who built your site, or what if you’ve come across a site that you really like while browsing online and you need to know if it was built using WordPress?

-If the site uses a WP theme and the templates have not been customized, you will often see a “Powered by WordPress” notice showing in the footer section of the site …
+If the site uses a WP theme where the website them template has not been customized, you will often see a “Powered by WordPress” message shown at the bottom of the site …

-Sites That Can Tell You If A Website Is Built With WordPress
+Online Tools That Can Tell You If A Website Runs On WordPress

 Here are a couple of tools that can tell you if a website uses WordPress or not, and what themes or plugins the site uses …